 This allows the natural soap and natural deodorant to actually reach the skin and do their job.
 Still, I almost never use deodorant antiperspirants.

 Please try this out before you just apply dangerous ineffective chemicals to your body and body hair.

 Here is an article about other problems with antiperspirant.

 Does Antiperspirant Make You Sweat More?

-What about you?
-If using antiperspirant makes you sweat more, tell me all about in the comments section below and let me know what you did to address it.
+If using antiperspirant makes you sweat more, tell me all about in the comments section below.
+Also, let me know what you did to address it.